 This technique is useful for calibrating EGR systems, and also to reveal imbalances in EGR in multi-cylinder engines, which may occur only at certain speed/load points or during transients.

 The Cambustion DMS500 offers a faster method of measuring both particle mass and number, which correlates with legislative techniques.
-With time responses as low as 200ms T10-90% and the ability to sample raw exhaust (not requiring a CVS tunnel) Cambustion's particulate analyzers reveal features of engine operation which offer calibrators and developers crucial data to meet emissions legislation.
+With time responses as low as 200ms T10-90% and the ability to sample raw exhaust (not requiring a CVS tunnel, and able to sample upstream or downstream of a DPF) Cambustion's particulate analyzers reveal features of engine operation which offer calibrators and developers crucial data to meet emissions legislation.